 Latest Travel Reviews

 In recent years, Sicily has become an extremely popular vacation destination for tourists from all four corners of the globe.
 Subsequently, Sicily and its smaller islands have responded to this growing demand and are now home to a vast numbers of incredibly beautiful and picturesque holiday homes.
-If you are currently planning your holiday in Sicily, you will be able to locate and book a magnificent villa via an online booking platform.
+If you are planning to visit Sicily soon, you will be able to locate and book a magnificent holiday villa in Sicily via an online booking platform.
 With this in mind, here is my guide to some of the most beautiful homes on Sicily’s splendid islands.

 This delightful villa is situated on the idyllic island of Lipari, which is part of the renowned Aeolian archipelago.
 La Pomice can accommodate up to 8 people in its 4 comfortable double bedrooms.
 The villa features a magnificent infinity pool, outdoor summer kitchen, private outdoor shower and breathtaking sea views.
 La Pomice is surrounded by a glorious Mediterranean garden and benefits from good ventilation as a result of its hill-top location.